ibrohimbeke/Capstone-final-project/README.md

 # Capstone-final-project
-In this repository, I applied all of my data-science knowledge to
+In this repository, I applied all of my data-science knowledge to complete SpaceX project